 ITTF world tour

 Franzisca Patrick eliminated Jun Mizutani of Japan in the second round of the Men’s Singles event at the 2019 ITTF World Tour Czech Open.

 He also toppled Koki Niwa and Simon Gauzy to reach the quarterfinal at the 2019 ITTF World Tour Platinum Qatar Open.

 Patrick Franziska and Petrissa Solja were defeated by Prithika Pavade and Simon Gauzy in the Mixed Doubles quarterfinal at the Liehberr 2020 ITTF European Individual Championship.

-Franziska Patrick equipment for the forehand and backhand is Tenergy 05 and Butterfly Apolonia ZLC blade.
-He had his own blade created and it has been available for purchase since last year.
+Franziska Patrick had his own blade created and it has been available for purchase since 2022.

-Earlier this year, Patrick and Timo withdrew from the German men’s team.
+Earlier in 2023, Patrick and Timo withdrew from the German men’s team.
 The team reached the final and won a silver medal at the 2022 World Team Championships in Chengdu.

 Patrick Franziska understands the value of a healthy mindset, and he has had a mental coach who has been keeping him on track for a while.
 When the German player is not breaking records in table tennis, he unwinds by having fun activities with his family and friends.